mento-protocol/docs/other/merkl-fpmm-rewards-monad.md

 1. Open the pool link above (Mento app, Monad).
 2. Connect your wallet and ensure you’re on **Monad**.
 3. Enter amounts for both sides of the pair (e.g. USDC and USDm, or GBPm and USDm).
 The app shows the required ratio.
 4. Confirm.
-You’re now an LP and will earn swap fees plus Merkl rewards for the campaign period.
+You’re now an LP and will earn swap fees plus Merkl rewards (in **USDm**) for the campaign period.

 ---